getify/eslint-plugin-proper-arrows/README.md

 var fn4b = (one,two,three,...four) => one + two * three / four[0];
 ```

-In each statement, the parameter count is is above the limit.
+In each statement, the parameter count is above the limit.

 #### Rule `"params"` Configuration: `"length"`

-**Note:** This "length" rule mode resembles the [built-in ESLint "id-length" rule](https://eslint.org/docs/rules/id-length), but instead focuses only on the parameters of `=>` arrow functions.
+**Note:** This rule mode resembles the [built-in ESLint "id-length" rule](https://eslint.org/docs/rules/id-length), but instead focuses only on the parameters of `=>` arrow functions.

 To configure this rule mode (default: `2`):